Search programs

 Some bachelor’s degree programs in electrical engineering may require SAT or ACT scores.
 At the master’s level, students may have to submit GRE scores and have prerequisite coursework or a certain undergraduate GPA.

 Students applying to multiple programs simultaneously will benefit from creating a spreadsheet to avoid missing necessary steps.
+And you should always contact an admissions counselor to ensure you have the most accurate information regarding program requirements and deadlines.

 Select your program